 WP Super Cache

 Caching your WordPress website is important, and now very easy, simply install and activate the WP Super Cache plugin built by Automattic (the company who makes WordPress) and let it do the job.

 WordFence offers a bunch of extra security layers to your website such as WordPress Firewall, security scanner, login security & extra security tools.
 We use Wordfence on a lot of our WordPress websites.
 View Wordfence

 We don’t usually use an image compression plugin on our sites as we optimize all images before uploading them and then let the caching plugin improve the speed, but if you aren’t optimizing your images before upload then you can use a plugin like Smush to optimize your images.

 Optimize your images, turn on lazy load, resize, compress and improve your Google Page Speed with the incredibly powerful Smush Image Optimization plugin.

 Those are all great plugins to get you started… As mentioned, if you find other plugins you think are useful or can add extra, needed functionality… First read the reviews and you decide if the plugin developers are offering a great product and/or good support.

-With those recommended plugins, your website price should be around $10 per month or just under, that’s only $120 per year!
+With those recommended plugins, your website price should be around $25 per month!

 If you’re building an online store, WooCommerce extensions can cost anywhere from $0 – $249 per year, depending on the extra WooCommerce functionality you’re needing, then your website build will cost you more, but as it’s an online store that is designed and built to make you money, then spending more money on the build shouldn’t be a problem… Think of it as a business expense.